 - Crying excessively

-Warning: if you are suffering from moderate levels of depression always seek help and support from a doctor – friends are a great help too, please don’t fight it on your own!
-If you would like some quick advice and if you think that talking to a professional counselor would help you please try online counseling to discover what you should do next.
+Warning: if you are suffering from moderate levels of depression always seek help and support from a doctor first – friends are a great help too, please don’t fight it on your own, there is no need!
+If you would like some quick advice, and if you think that talking to a professional counselor would help you, please try online counseling to discover what you should do next.

-Where Does It Come From and What Should You Do?
+Where Does Manic Depression Come From and What Should You Do?

 Mostly this illness seems to be genetic and runs in families.
 Its source may lie in the brain and the disorder creates or makes worse an inability to control moods.
 Medication can definitely help.
 Stress may be one of the most likely causes of these mood swings.
 Medication can help calm you and ease your stress which will allow you to address the problem itself in a normal state.